wenjie2wang/splines2/README.md

-The latest version of package is under development at [GitHub][github-url] in branch 'dev'.
+The latest version of package is under development at [GitHub][github-url] in branch `dev`.
 If it is able to pass the building check by Travis CI, you may consider installing it with the help of **remotes** by

 ```R